MORE-OR-LESS KOSHER

 treif (TRAYF): Yiddish for foods expressly prohibited under the laws of Kahshrut, including pork and shellfish

-It is suggested that those concerned about a particular eatery should consult with their spiritual advisor.
+It is suggested that those concerned about a particular eatery should consult their spiritual advisor.

 No comments: